barionleg/cesium.wiki.gs/CZML-Content.md

 ## Label

-Defines a string of text.
+A string of text.
 The label is positioned in the scene by the `position` property.

 **Property Name**: `label`